 Ray took part in the last of the fighting and the recovery and burial of Australian and Japanese dead before returning to Port Moresby in January 1943 and then back to Australia .
 Only three officers and 87 other ranks from 2/27th returned to Australia .
 Ray went on to serve in the Markham and Ramu Valley campaigns in 1943-44 and in 1945 landed at Balikpapan, Borneo, as a flame thrower operator.
 He returned to Australia in November 1945 and was discharged.

 Ray found returning to civilian life was not easy.
 He felt unsettled and found he could not cope with working in the confined areas required in the glass trade.
 After several casual jobs, he re-enlisted in May 1946 and escorted German and Italian prisoners of war back to their home countries.
 He was also seconded to the Nuremburg Trials for one month and later spent four years in Malaya with 2RAR.
 He stayed in the Australian Regular Army until December 1970, being medically discharged as a Warrant Officer Class One.
 He then began working as a tipstaff in the Supreme Court and later as a truant officer for the South Australian Education Department.

 Ray married Valma in July 1954 and they had two sons and one daughter.
 They now have five grandchildren.
 Ray's interests today are his family, walking, camping and swimming.
-He is also the editor of the 2/27th Battalion Journal, a position he has held for the past 22 years.
+He was also the editor of the 2/27th Battalion Journal, a position he held for the past 22 years.